CodingInGreen/circuit_analysis/circuit_analysis_problem_set/problem_4/README.md

 # Problem 4

-### A circuit with a current at a voltage source and resistors both in series and in parallel
+### A circuit with a voltage source and resistors both in series and in parallel

 Given a voltage at the voltage source, use the current divider technique to find the current across the resistors.